-The Group will continue to provide feedback to firms and portfolio companies to raise the levels of disclosure and adherence to the Guidelines, and to promote these as standard industry practice.
-Each private equity firm and portfolio company reviewed will receive a letter setting out the detailed findings of this year's review and recommendations for improvements.
+The Group will continue to provide feedback to private equity firms on the quality of disclosure of their portfolio companies reviewed in the year.
+This is in order to raise the levels of disclosure and adherence to the Guidelines, and to promote these as standard industry practice.
+As in previous years, each private equity firm and portfolio company reviewed will receive a letter setting out the detailed findings of this year's review and recommendations for improvements.

-The Group commissioned PwC to publish an update to its Good Practice Guide in 2014, based on their findings and amended Guidelines.
+The Group commissioned PwC to publish an update to its Good Practice Guide in 2016, based on their findings and amended Guidelines.
 This incorporated the need for greater quality and clarity of disclosure to track the trends in both the FTSE 350 and the FTSE 100.
-This also sets out expectations for compliance with both the previous and amended requirements.
-This guide will be republished in early 2016 with further examples of good practice to assist firms and portfolio companies.
+This also sets out expectations for compliance with the amended requirements.
+This guide will be republished in early 2017 with further examples of good practice to assist firms and portfolio companies.